sortmerna/sortmerna/docs/building.rst

 2. Get the sources from GitHub or from GitHub releases
 3. Build

-SortmeRNA-4 is C++17 compliant, and requires a compiler that supports filesystem standard library.
-Currently only GCC-9 and Windows SDK meet that requirement.

-Ready to use GCC-9 distribution is only available on Debian (Ubuntu).
-It is not available on Centos, i.e. no Devtoolset-9 yet, and building GCC-9 on Centos is not trivial.

-Clang has no support for the filesystem yet.
-LLVM 9.0 is due to be released later this year.
-At that time we'll get back to supporting builds with Clang on Linux and OSX.
+SortmeRNA-4 is C++17 compliant.

-The build is performed using a Python script provided with the Sortmerna distribution.
-The script uses a configuration file env.yaml, which can be Optionally modified to customize the build.
+The build uses CMake controlled from a Python script provided with the Sortmerna distribution.

+Currently the builds are performed on Linux with GCC, and Windows with native windows compilers (available with Visual Studio Community edition).

 Building on Linux
 -----------------